 In 1932, Furman took over the trusteeship of the Greenville Woman’s College (GWC) due to financial difficulties at the GWC.
 The juniors and seniors at the GWC were now able to take thirty hours of classes at Furman.
 In 1933, both Furman and the GWC were to be run by Furman’s administration, but the GWC was to maintain its own identity within Furman University and take care of its own finances.

-Unfortunately, on May 16, 1933, McGlothlin and his second wife were in a head-on car accident on their way to Washington D.C.
+Unfortunately, on May 16, 1933, McGlothlin and his second wife, the former Mary Louise Breazeale, were in a head-on car accident in North Carolina while on their way to Washington D.C. for a Southern Baptist Convention meeting.
 Mrs. McGlothlin was killed instantly, and McGlothlin died on May 28.
 Dr. W. J. McGlothlin’s contributions as President of Furman University have had a lasting impact on the University’s history and continued success.